Ptychopteridae: Larvae

 The larvae are eucephalous and distinctive for the long, caudal respiratory siphon they possess.
 At hatching, they measure just under 4 mm in P. albimana, quickly growing to nearly 80 mm.
 They occur in moist habitats (described as "wet swales and meadows" for Ptychoptera; along lentic shorelines and alder swamps for Bittacomorpha) where they feed as collector-gatherers on decaying organic matter.

 Pupae

 The pupae possess a single, greatly elongated spiracular horn protruding from their thoraces.
 In Ptychoptera and Bittacomorpha, the right horn is elongated; in Bittacomorphella, the left.
 Reported times spent in this stage vary from 5 to 12 days.

 Adult

+The characteristic and unique feature of the family is a lobe at the base of the haltere called the prehaltere.
 The adults are found most often from late spring through to autumn in shaded, moist environs.
 Presumably, adults feed little, if at all.
 Two generations occur per year.

 The common species of Eastern North America (Bittacomorpha clavipes) is known for the odd habit of spreading out its legs while flying, using expanded, trachea-rich tarsi to waft along on air currents.

 Why they are called “phantom” crane flies: Their legs are thin and black with white sheaths near the tips, and when they fly under a shady tree, everything disappears except the white spots, appearing and disappearing like a “phantom”.

+Evolution and relationships

+The family Ptychopteridae is generally regarded as one of the most basal or primitive groups within the order Diptera, retaining several ancestral features shared with early fly lineages.

+Despite their apparent antiquity, their precise relationships within the nematocerous flies remain unresolved.
+Morphological similarities link them to the Tanyderidae, and together these families are sometimes grouped as the Ptychopteromorpha.
+However, molecular and anatomical studies have yet to confirm whether this association represents a true evolutionary relationship or a convergence of structural traits.

+Ptychopterids provide important insight into early dipteran evolution, preserving features that bridge the transition between primitive aquatic forms and the more derived higher flies.
+Their characteristic larval morphology—particularly the elongated respiratory siphon—and their simple adult structures may reflect an ecological continuity from ancestral aquatic dipterans.